St. Scholastica Social Justice and Inclusion Scholarships

 - The Multicultural, Inclusion, and Diversity Scholarship

 - The Sister Timothy Kirby Social Justice Scholarship

-Scholarships range from $500 to $18,000 based on a student's need level as determined by the Free Application for Federal Student Aid (FAFSA), and the specific scholarship the student may be selected for.
+Scholarships are awarded up to $18,000 based on the application and the student's need level as determined by the Free Application for Federal Student Aid (FAFSA), and the specific scholarship the student may be selected for.
 Each scholarship will be renewable for up to three years after the first year.

 - Applicant must be an entering first-year or new transfer student in the traditional undergraduate program.